stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 ```

  * `$postLink()` is called after the controller's element and its children have been linked.
-When the component elements have been compiled and ready to go, this hook will be fired;
+When the component elements have been compiled and are ready to go, this hook will be fired;
-can help us to implement some functionality that depend on the component elements to be fully compiled.
+It can help us to implement some functionality that depends on the component elements to be fully compiled.
 It’s important to note that this is not a complete replacement for DOM manipulation, this functionality should be handled by decorator directives.

 ## Conclusion

-Adopting components allows you to write more easily portable code to Angular 2, introducing a modular architecture of the DOM more maintainable than the usual guidelines.
+Adopting components allows you to write code that is more easily portable to Angular 2 and introduces a modular architecture of the DOM that is more maintainable compared to the usual guidelines.

 In a components architecture, an application becomes a tree tag structure with well-defined inputs and outputs (limiting the two-way databinding) so as to make more predictable the
-change of state of application and its components.
+change of state of the application and its components.
 In this structure, usually the root tags are called "smart components" because they are the ones who manage the data, those closest to the leaves instead are called "dumb components" because
 they are pure interaction and are highly reusable.